openssl/openssl/doc/designs/quic-design/quic-api.md

 to it, just like `write(2)` or `send(2)`.
 In other words, it blocks until it can buffer the data.
 This does not necessarily mean that the data has actually been sent.

+**Q. How should connection closure work?**

+A. **RFC requirements.** After we begin terminating the connection by sending a `CONNECTION_CLOSE` frame, QUIC requires that we continue to process network I/O for a certain period of time so that any further traffic from the peer results in generation of a further `CONNECTION_CLOSE` frame.
+This is necessary to handle the possibility that the `CONNECTION_CLOSE` frame which was initially sent may be lost.

+**API issues.** This creates a complication because it implies that the connection closure process may take a fair amount of time, whereas existing API users will generally expect to be able to call `SSL_shutdown` and then immediately free the SSL object.

+However, if the caller immediately frees the SSL object, this precludes our implementing the applicable logic, at least on the client side.
+Moreover, existing API users are likely to tear down underlying network BIOs immediately after calling `SSL_free` anyway.
+In other words, any implementation based on secretly keeping QUIC state around after a call to `SSL_free` does not seem particularly workable on the client side.

+**Server side considerations.** There is more of a prospect here on the server side, since multiple connections will share the same socket, which will presumably be associated with some kind of enduring listener object.
+Thus when server support is implemented in the future connection teardown could be handled internally by maintaining the state of connections undergoing termination inside the listener object.
+However, similar caveats to those discussed here when the listener object itself is to be town down.
+(It is also possible we could optionally allow use of the server-style API to make multiple outgoing client connections with a non-zero-length client-side CID on the same underlying network BIO.)

+There are only really two ways to handle this:

+- **RFC conformant mode.** `SSL_shutdown` only indicates that shutdown is complete once the the entire connection closure process is complete.

+  This process consists of the Closing and Draining states.
+In some cases the Closing state may last only briefly, namely if the peer chooses to respond to our `CONNECTION_CLOSE` frame with a `CONNECTION_CLOSE` frame of its own.
+This allows immediate progression to the Draining state.
+However, a peer is *not* required to respond with such a frame.
+Thus in the worst case, this state can be as long as `3*PTO`; for example a peer with a high estimated RTT of 300ms would have us wait for 900ms.

+  In the Draining state we simply ignore all incoming traffic and do not generate outgoing traffic.
+The purpose of this state is to simply tie up the socket and ensure any data still in flight is discarded.
+However, RFC 9000
+  states:

+    Disposing of connection state prior to exiting the closing or draining state could result in an endpoint generating a Stateless Reset unnecessarily when it receives a late-arriving packet.
+Endpoints that have some alternative means to ensure that late-arriving packets do not induce a response, such as those that are able to close the UDP socket, MAY end these states earlier to allow for faster resource recovery.
+Servers that retain an open socket for accepting new connections SHOULD NOT end the closing or draining state early

+  Because our client mode implementation uses one socket per connection, it appears to be reasonable based on the above text to omit the implementation of the draining state (the same may not be the case for the server role when implemented in the future).

+  Thus, in general, `SSL_shutdown` can be expected to take about one round trip's time to complete when dealing with a peer whose QUIC implementation happens to respond to a `CONNECTION_CLOSE` frame with a `CONNECTION_CLOSE` frame of its own, and about three round trips otherwise.

+- **Rapid shutdown mode.** `SSL_shutdown` sends a `CONNECTION_CLOSE` frame once and completes immediately.
+The Closing and Draining states are not used, and if the `CONNECTION_CLOSE` frame was lost, the peer will have to wait for idle timeout to determine that the connection is gone (there is also the possibility that, if the socket is closed by the application after teardown, a peer will make something of ICMP Port Unreachable messages, but this is unlikely to be reliable and since this message is not authenticated, QUIC implementations probably shouldn't pay much attention to it anyway.)

+There is little problem with `SSL_shutdown` taking as long as it needs to for some long-running applications, but for others it poses a real issue.
+For example, a command-line tool which makes one connection, performs one application-specific transaction, and then tears down the connection.
+In this case an RFC-conformant connection termination would essentially require the process to hang around for a substantial amount of time after the work of the process is done.

+For this reason, it is concluded that both of these shutdown modes need to be offered.

+Where connection closure is initiated remotely rather than locally, only the draining state is relevant.
+Since we conclude above that we do not need to implement the draining state on the client side, this means that connection closure can be completed immediately in the case of a remote closure.